 Mayor Pro Tem

-Valerie Knol was elected to City Council in 2013 and served as Mayor Pro Tem in 2016.
+Valerie Knol was elected to City Council in 2013 and 2017, and served as Mayor Pro Tem in 2016.
 She is the Council liaison to the Historic District Commission, Historical Commission, and the Beautification Commission.
-Prior to her election to City Council, she served on the Beautification Commission.
-Additionally, she was on the Farmington City Council for eight years and served as Mayor of the City of Farmington from 2007-09.
+She was on the Farmington City Council for eight years and served as the Mayor of Farmington from 2007-09.
 She has served on the Board of the Farmington YMCA and the Greater Farmington Area Chamber of Commerce, and currently serves on the Board of the Oakland County Zoological Authority.
 Her term expires in 2021.

 Contact Samantha via email or (248) 871-2500